 At RRSF our students are at the heart of everything we do.
 We have a unique approach to supporting our students as they work towards fulfilling their potential in Years 12 and 13.
 This approach is possible because of our size.
 Every student who joins our Sixth Form is recognised as an individual and because of our approach, we can build personal timetables and programme of study which enable our students to get to where they want to be.

 Sixth Form classes are generally smaller in number than main school classes (ranging from 5 to 25 students).
-Students study three A Level qualifications over the two years.
+Students study three A Level or equivalent qualifications over the two years.
 Those students taking the vocational route study the BTEC Nationals.

 Throughout Years 12 and 13 students meet regularly with their tutor to receive mentoring and support, including guidance with career choices, UCAS applications, personal, social and health issues, as well as support with enrichment activities.